Raghavsai12/computing_history_ai_agent/README.md

 pip install -r requirements.txt

-4. Configure environment variables in .env
+4. Configure environment variables
 5. Run the application

 python app.py

-## Learning Outcomes

-* Built and integrated an AI agent using Azure services
-* Implemented client-server interaction
-* Managed secrets securely using environment variables
-* Used Git and GitHub for version control

-## Author
+## Acknowledgement

-Raghavendra saiteja Basani
+This project is based on Microsoft's Azure AI Foundry learning materials and has been modified for educational and portfolio purposes.